 Well, broad spectrum cannabidiol is reasonably comparable to those two but with one big difference.
-Whole plant and full spectrum include a wide range of cannabinoids, and broad spectrum does as well.
-But!
-Broad spectrum CBD contains 0% THC.
+Whole plant and full spectrum include a wide range of cannabinoids, and broad spectrum does as well, with the exception that broad spectrum CBD contains 0% THC.

 What is CBD isolate?

-Last but not least, we have CBD isolate.
+Last but definitely not the least, we have CBD isolate.
 Like we mentioned earlier, CBD isolate contains single-molecule CBD derived from the hemp plant.
-It’s still natural, but it’s literally just 99.9% CBD, with no other cannabinoids, terpenes or flavonoids.
+It’s all natural and is pure CBD so that you get exactly what you're looking for, as well as 0% THC!

-This pure CBD product can be sold as both a solid or powder after it's been extracted from the plant.
+This pure CBD product can be sold as both a solid or powder after it's been extracted from the plant, free from any other molecules.
 This process removes any additional cannabinoids, including THC, and leaves behind a pure form of CBD, which is in crystal form.

-From here, manufacturers can grind the crystal down into an ingestible form such as CBD oil or even a CBD spray.
-Isolates work exceptionally well when in tandem with other types of CBD products, or with other helpful supporting ingredients.
+From here, manufacturers can grind the crystal down into an ingestible form such as CBD oil or even a CBD spray, and gives you less of that 'hempy' taste that is commonly found in other broad spectrum products.